 Respondent affirms it used the Replacement Cost New Less Depreciation (ReplCLD) method to value Petitioner's unitary property, by first calculating the replacement cost new (RCN), by applying a price index factor, or trend factor, to the historical acquisition cost of the property, segregated by year of acquisition, for each of the fixed asset accounts, and then second, adjusting the RCN for depreciation by the application of a percent good factor according to the estimated economic life for each specific category.
-(Property Tax Rule3 6, subds. (c), (d); State Board of Equalization, Unitary Valuation Methods (March 2003) (UVM), p.
+(Property Tax Rule 6, subds. (c), (d); State Board of Equalization, Unitary Valuation Methods (March 2003) (UVM), p.
 23.)

-Respondent also notes that consistent with the Board's Guidelines, "[i]f an assessee properly and adequately documents additional or extraordinary obsolescence, it should be deducted from the ReplCLD value."
+14 Respondent also notes that consistent with the Board's Guidelines, "[i]f an assessee properly 15 and adequately documents additional or extraordinary obsolescence, it should be deducted from the ReplCLD value."
 (UVM, p.
 23.)
-While Respondent acknowledges Petitioner's attempt to follow the Board's guidelines in substantiating additional obsolescence or superadequacy, Petitioner's CostQuest Study leaves a number of outstanding questions due to its approach, rendering the study unreliable as a methodology to establish functional obsolescence.
-Respondent reviewed all submitted data to determine whether any additional obsolescence adjustment could be substantiated based on Petitioner's claims and evidence, apart from the CostQuest Study; however, because neither the CostQuest Study nor Petitioner's data and evidence could demonstrate that Petitioner's property in question exceeds the market standard, or even what the market standard is, due to these underlying questions.
+While Respondent acknowledges Petitioner's attempt to follow the 16 17 Board's guidelines in substantiating additional obsolescence or superadequacy, Petitioner's CostQuest 18 Study leaves a number of outstanding questions due to its approach, rendering the study unreliable as a 19 methodology to establish functional obsolescence.
+Respondent reviewed all submitted data to 20 determine whether any additional obsolescence adjustment could be substantiated based on Petitioner's 21 claims and evidence, apart from the CostQuest Study; however, because neither the CostQuest Study 22 nor Petitioner's data and evidence could demonstrate that Petitioner's property in question exceeds the 23 market standard, or even what the market standard is, due to these underlying questions.

 At the Appeals Conference on October 16, 2024, the parties generally incorporated by reference and renewed their contentions as previously captured in the parties' briefings.
 On October 29, 2024, parties further discussed the CostQuest study's methodology.
 The Parties also exchanged some information related to outstanding questions via email.
-Thereafter, Respondent stated in correspondence on November 4, 2024, that while SAPD acknowledges the efforts Petition made to provide responses to information requests to substantiate the CostQuest Study, Petitioner's responses have not demonstrated SAPD erred in its calculation, nor has Petitioner adequately supported and substantiated its claims with sufficient verifiable evidence to enable SAPD to make an informed judgment concerning the existence and calculation of potential uncaptured functional obsolescence.
-Specifically, Respondent notes that
+Thereafter, Respondent stated in correspondence on November 4, 2024, that while SAPD acknowledges the efforts Petition made to

-3 "Property Tax Rule" or "Rule" references are to sections of title 18 of the California Code of Regulations.
+"Property Tax Rule" or "Rule" references are to sections of title 18 of the California Code of Regulations.